nasa-jpl/ION-DTN/gh-pages/docs/ION-TestSet-Readme.md

 ## Running the tests

-The tests are run by running `make test-all` in the top-level directory, or by running `runtests` in this directory.
+The tests are run by running `make test-all` in the top-level directory, or by running `runtests` in the `tests` directory.

 An individual test can also be run: `./runtests <test_name>`

 A file defining a set of tests can be run with `runtestset`.
-The arguments to `runtestset` are files that contain globs of tests to run, for example: `./runtestset quicktests` or `./runtests a*` which will run all tests that matches the `a*` name pattern.
+The arguments to `runtestset` are files that contain globs of tests to run, for example: `./runtestset quicktests`.
+Alternatively, you can pass glob patterns directly to `runtests`, such as `./runtests a*`, which will run all tests that match the `a*` name pattern.

-In order to run BPSec-related regression tests, one should set the `ION_RUN_EXPERT` environment variable to a non-empty value, such as "1" or "YES", etc. This enables the BPSec-specific tests to run.
+In order to run BPSec-related regression tests and other tests marked as "expert", one should set the `ION_RUN_EXPERT` environment variable to a non-empty value (such as "1", "yes", or "YES").
+This enables tests that are excluded with `.exclude_expert` files.
 Otherwise, those tests will be skipped.

 ## Writing new tests